The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers

 What if I can’t afford child support payments?

-What are the child custody options in Minnesota?
+What are the child custody options in Minneapolis?

 If you’re pursuing custody of your child, you can seek legal custody, physical custody, or both.
 Legal custody lets you make critical decisions about your child’s healthcare, education, religion, and other vital issues.
 Physical custody means you provide the child’s housing, clothing, food, and overall care.
 You can share these types of custody with the other parent or take steps to be the sole custodial parent.
 Your lawyer will advise you on the custody arrangement to pursue in your case.